-PVD Psychological Associates (PVD Psych) offers online therapy to individuals located in RI, MA, NY, and FL.
-They specialize in women's issues, eating disorders, college students' mental health, work concerns, relationships, and LGBTQIA+ concerns.
+PVD Psychological Associates (PVD Psych) is a private psychology practice located in College Hill, right on Thayer Street.
+We offer online therapy to individuals located in RI, MA, NY, and FL.
+Therapists in our group specialize in women's issues, eating disorders, college students' mental health, work concerns, trauma, relationships, and LGBTQIA+ concerns.
 The providers at PVD Psych use evidence-based approaches such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), psychodynamic therapy, acceptance and commitment therapy (ACT), and mindfulness-based approaches.

 PVD Psych strives to help clients meet their goals for therapy, and help them live their lives in a way that's aligned with their core values.